Stop Daytime Napping with Behavioral Therapy

 The Connection Between Napping and Nighttime Sleep

-While a short nap (20–30 minutes) can provide a temporary boost in alertness, longer or irregular napping can disrupt your natural sleep-wake cycle (circadian rhythm).
-This can make it harder to fall asleep at night, leading to a frustrating pattern of sleep debt, more daytime drowsiness, and more naps.
+While a short nap (20 to 30 minutes) can provide a temporary boost in alertness, longer or irregular napping can disrupt your natural sleep-wake cycle (circadian rhythm).
+This disruption can make it harder to fall asleep at night, leading to a frustrating pattern of sleep debt, increased daytime drowsiness, and a greater tendency to nap.

 How Behavioral Therapy Helps

 Behavioral therapy, particularly Cognitive Behavioral Therapy for Insomnia (CBT-I), is a proven approach for improving sleep without the need for medication.
-It addresses the thoughts, behaviors, and habits that contribute to poor sleep—and can be highly effective in breaking the nap-night disruption cycle.
+It addresses the thoughts, behaviors, and habits that contribute to poor sleep.
+It can be highly effective in breaking the nap-night disruption cycle.

 Here’s how behavioral therapy can help: